plasma-umass/pythoness/README.md

 ## Usage

-To use Pythoness, you just import the `pythoness` module and then use the `@pythoness.spec` decorator to specify the desired functionality.
-Here is an:
+To use Pythoness, you just import the `pythoness` module and then use the `@pythoness.spec` decorator to specify the desired functionality:

 ```python
 import pythoness